 She wed again, at age 18, to 27-year-old Charles Andrew Little (1873-1963), a resident of Kalida, Putnam County, OH and the son of James Thomas and Sarah E. (Hight) Little.
 The nuptials were performed by H. Parson, a Methodist Episcopal minister of the Gospel, on Nov.
 19, 1900, in Putnam County.
 Charles was tall and slender, with blue eyes and brown hair.

-Lillie and Charles had eight known children -- Gleadus Little, Huldah Elizabeth Underwood, Zella Kirkendall, David Little, Lillian Katherine Margaret Little, Jenetta Carder, James Little and William T. Little.
+Lillie and Charles together bore eight known children -- Frederick "Gleadus" Little, Huldah Elizabeth Underwood, Zella Dove Kirkendall, David Little, Lillian Katherine Margaret Little, Jeanetta Carder, James Little and William T. Little.

 Heartache rocked the family over and over -- starting when newborn son James died of spasms on Dec.
 12, 1910, at the tender age of 21 days; when four month-year-old daughter Lillian died of cholera infantum caused bottle feeding on Sept.
 24, 1919; and when son William died at the age of two months of bronchio-pneumonia, on Jan.
 29, 1923.
 The little ones were buried in the cemetery in Kalida.